ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/key-concepts.md

 # Key Concepts

-Now that we have our project [ready to go](/guides/getting-started/#setup), let's prepare by reviewing a few key concepts to be aware of for Greenwood and this guide in general.
+Now that we have our project [ready to go](/guides/getting-started/#setup), let's prepare by reviewing a few key concepts to get any Greenwood project started.

 ## File Based Routing

-Greenwood leverages file-based routing to map files in the _pages/_ directory of your project's workspace to URLs that can be accessed from a browser.
+Greenwood leverages file-based routing to map files in a _pages/_ directory inside your project's workspace to URLs that can be accessed from a browser.

 As an example, this project structure